 Taking a driving test in the Netherlands

-If you are required to take a driving test in the Netherlands, you will have to pass both the theory and practical tests.
-The government recommends that drivers should take a theory test every 10 years to maintain their understanding of the roads and rules of the roads, although this is voluntary.
+If you must take a driving test in the Netherlands, you must pass both the theory and practical tests.
+The government recommends that drivers should take a theory test every 10 years to maintain their understanding of the rules.
+This is voluntary, however.

 Check out our listings for expat-friendly driving schools in the Netherlands.

 Online moped theory training in English